awesomemotive/easy-digital-downloads/readme.txt

 = 2.7, Date To Be Determined =
 * New: Introduced the EDD_Cart class, for managing the shopping cart contents.
-* New: Modifying price, quantity, and tax of individual items when viewing a payment is now possible.
+* New: Redesigned and improved functionality of the purchased downloads when viewing a payment.
 * New: The applied tax rate is now saved in the payment meta.
 * New: Created a tool that generates CSV earnings report.
 * New: Added the ability for users to complete abandoned/pending purchases.
-* New: Combined earnings reports to use a single query.
+* New: Reduced number queries run during reports, improving performance.
 * New: Selected image size is now inserted into File URL field in Download Files box.
 * New: Added a link to the discount edit screen when viewing a payment.
 * New: Added an option to the cart widget that allows it to be hidden when empty.
 * New: Added support for all_blank on text inputs.
-* New: Messages registered with edd_set_error are not output via a hook.
+* New: Messages registered with edd_set_error are now output via a hook.
 * New: Introduced the EDD_Discount class.
 * New: Created tool to export all Logs.
 * New: Improved WP CLI payment creation to support a date range.
-* New: Downloads can now be configured to not support quantities when the store supports quantities.
+* New: Quantity fields can now be disabled on individual download products.
 * New: Added parent theme name to System Info when a child theme is detected.
 * New: Added lost password URL to log in form on checkout.
 * New: Introduce edd_get_payment which uses WordPress object cache to improve performance of getting payments.